Szafter12/Szafter12/README.md

 I am Jakub, a CS student at AGH University of Krakow.
 I specialize in backend engineering while maintaining a deep interest in low-level systems, Math and Telecommunications.

-🌱 Currently I am taking a Microsoft's Professional Backend Developer course.
+🌱 Currently I'm working through the "Computer Systems A Programmer's Perspective" book.

 ---